 There are plenty of amazing tools you can use to help dig into your competitor’s content strategy, not only do they give you an idea of what type of content they produce and the keywords they’re ranking for, but can also give you an insight as to whether they have achieved featured snippets or other SERP features.
 We take a look at our favourite tools to help you find your competitors best performing content and how you can use that information to make yours better.

 SEMrush is a great way to analyse your competitors’ content.
 Within the Organic Research Pages report, not only can you see the landing pages with the highest traffic percentage, but also if they appear on any SERP features such as Featured Snippets, Local Pack, People Also Ask and more.

 You can also see all the organic keywords they are ranking for and the URL, you can then use the data to filter out what keywords their blog posts are specifically ranking for, their position, percentage of traffic and how they appear in the SERP.

 Once you’ve got all the information, take their best performing blog posts based on how many SERP Features they have and the keywords they’re ranking for, and use the content ideas to either create better and more informative content on that specific subject or repurpose current content which is already live on your site.

 Ahrefs is another super handy tool for analysing your competitors’ content.
-Simply enter your competitor’s domain into the Ahrefs Content Explorer search bar and you’ll get a list of landing pages with Domain Rating, Referring Domains, Organic Traffic and Social Media shares.
+Simply enter your competitor’s domain into the Ahrefs Content Explorer search bar and you’ll get a list of landing pages with Domain Rating, Referring Domains and Traffic.